AuthorizeNet/sdk-php/README.md

 - Logging using formatting `$logger->debugFormat("Integer: %d, Float: %f, Xml-Request: %s\n", array(100, 1.29f, $xmlRequest));`

 ### Customizing Sensitive Tags
 A local copy of [AuthorizedNetSensitiveTagsConfig.json](/lib/net/authorize/util/ANetSensitiveFields.php) gets generated when code invoking the logger first gets executed.
-The local file can later be edited by developer to re-configure what is masked and what is visible (*Do not edit the json in sdk*).
+The local file can later be edited by developer to re-configure what is masked and what is visible. (*Do not edit the json in sdk*).
 - For each element of the `sensitiveTags` array,
   - `tagName` field corresponds to the name of the property in object, or xml-tag that should be hidden entirely ( *XXXX* shown if no replacement specified ) or masked (e.g. showing the last 4 digits of credit card number).
   - `pattern`[<sup>[Note]</sup>](#regex-note) and `replacement`[<sup>[Note]</sup>](#regex-note) can be left `""`, if the default is to be used (as defined in [Log.php](/lib/net/authorize/util/Log.php)). `pattern` gives the regex to identify, while `replacement` defines the visible part.